 Our aim at Raynham Primary School is to ensure that children enjoy every day with us having fun in a nurturing environment while they grow and develop.
-We understand that the transition from home to school can be very scary for some children and we work with parents or carers to ensure all children feel secure and confident.
+We understand that the transition from home to school can be terrifying for some children, and we work with parents or carers to ensure all children feel secure and confident.

 We provide an enabling environment with activities and opportunities to help develop children’s learning while encouraging them to explore, seek challenges and solve problems as they enjoy their day.

 Our Early Years and Foundation stage curriculum is based on the EYFS profile and Development Matters.
-We incorporate the children’s interests through various themes ensuring that the curriculum combines learning both in and outside of the classroom and children experience exciting learning opportunities.
+We incorporate the children’s interests through various themes, ensuring that the curriculum combines learning both in and outside the classroom and children experience exciting learning opportunities.

 The areas of learning have been organised into three prime areas of learning and four specific areas of learning.
 These are as follows: